davidallenjordan/hushNote/README.md

 Known bugs to fix:
--clean up code to make more dry
+- clean up code to make more dry
--remove "the note is too short" from opening of app -change layout so form takes up full width and sits below header
+- remove "the note is too short" from opening of app
+- change layout so form takes up full width and sits below header